ignaciojrdev/csvBackend/README.md

 ## Running the app

-bash npm start

-running the app in http://localhost:3000
+bash npm start, will running the app in http://localhost:3000

 ## Testing the app